Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: INTRODUCTION

-This paper considers the problem of semi-blind joint channel and symbol estimation methods for \ac{BD-RIS}.
-We are interested in data-driven solutions that yield decoupled estimates of the involved communication channels (\ac{UT} to \ac{BD-RIS} and \ac{BD-RIS} to \ac{BS}) without a prior dedicated training sequence stage\footnote{It is worth noting that the proposed semi-blind receivers can offer higher spectral efficiency and lower data decoding latency compared to pilot-assisted methods, since the decoding of useful transmitted data already happens in the CE stage} and that can operate under less restrictive system parameter choices compared to the conventional pilot-assisted \ac{LS} method.
 Adopting a novel non-diagonal scattering design for semi-blind channel estimation, where the BD-\ac{RIS} phase shift matrix is expressed as the product of a scattering matrix and a diagonal rotation matrix, the received signal can be recast as a fourth-order tensor that follows a PARATUCK-based model.
-By exploiting the resulting algebraic signal structure, we derive two novel receiver algorithms for joint channel and symbol estimation.
-The first one recasts the received signal tensor as a structured third-order PARAFAC model, from which channel and symbol estimation are carried out in two stages.
-In the second one, the received signal is reshaped into a fourth-order TUCKER tensor, allowing us to derive a single-stage channel and symbol estimation scheme based on a \ac{TALS} algorithm.
-Compared to the conference version in \cite{Gil_Asilomar}, this paper provides a complete formulation of the proposed semi-blind \ac{BD-RIS} channel estimation problem, presents detailed derivations of the two proposed algorithms, discusses identifiability conditions and their implications to system design, while handling channels that vary at different time scales, accounting for some level of user mobility.
-Extensive numerical results are also provided for performance evaluation in various setups.
+Using the resulting algebraic structure of the signal, we derive two novel receiver algorithms for joint channel and symbol estimation.
+The first recasts the received signal tensor as a structured third-order PARAFAC model, from which channel and symbol estimates are obtained in two stages.
+In the second case, the received signal is reshaped into a fourth-order TUCKER tensor, enabling us to derive a single-stage channel and symbol estimation scheme based on the \ac{TALS} algorithm.
+Our method is considered ”semi-blind” because it jointly estimates the channel and symbols without relying on a dedicated pilot training period, unlike pilot-assisted techniques.\footnote{The proposed method is designated as semi-blind rather than fully blind because a small set of identification symbols is assumed to be known at the receiver.} Compared with the conference version in \cite{Gil_Asilomar}, this paper provides a complete formulation of the proposed semi-blind \ac{BD-RIS} channel-estimation problem, presents detailed derivations of the two proposed algorithms, and discusses identifiability conditions and their implications for system design while accounting for channels that vary over different time scales due to user mobility.
+Extensive numerical results are also provided to evaluate performance across various setups.